PH-KDX/flightplandb-py/readme.md

 ```

 ### User class
-The `User` class has the following commands:
+The `User` class has the following commands, which raise an `HTTPError` on failure:
-  * `info(key, username)`: fetches profile information for any registered user.
+  * `info()`: fetches profile information for any registered user.
 Usage is `flightplandb.User.info(key, username)`.
 Returns the following response:
 ```
 {
   "id": <user id, int>,